 Does the COVID-19 vaccine cause miscarriage?

-No. There is no evidence of an increased risk of miscarriage or abnormalities in the physical development to your baby.
+No. There is no evidence of an increased risk of miscarriage or abnormalities in the physical development of your baby.

 Should I have the COVID-19 vaccine if I am breastfeeding?

 Yes.
-Whilst there is no available data on the safety of COVID-19 vaccines to your breastfed infant, these vaccines are thought to be safe and not considered to be a risk to your child.
+COVID-19 vaccines are thought to be safe and not considered to be a risk to your child.

 How does the COVID-19 vaccine work?